 Students will develop the intellectual, affective, and professional capacities required for a life of pastoral leadership.
 They will demonstrate emotional maturity, moral integrity, social skills, personal responsibility and discipline, initiative, academic integrity, spiritual sensibilities, and social concern in both school and field situations.
 They will be able to give a reasonable account of the premises, character and commitments of a Christian tradition and to situate it theologically.
 They will seek to develop capacities of leadership as construed in a faith tradition, and competence in tasks required in pastoral settings.
-Students will demonstrate an understanding of the variety of callings and spiritual practices within their religious tradition, and an ability to reflect critically on their own sense of call to pastoral leadership and service.
+Students will demonstrate an understanding of the variety of callings and spiritual practices within their religious tradition, and and service.
 Students will attend to the spiritual development and well-being of self and others and will display the capacity for self-reflexive and spiritual practices within communities of faith.